SouravBandyopadhyay/Machine-Coding-Round-Questions/README.md

 ## PROBLEM STATEMENT
-Without using any external libraries, draw a container and implement a basic drag and drop functionality.
-Container should be droppable anywhere on the page, and the x and y coordinates of its position should be printed on the container itself.
+Build a traffic light where the lights switch from green to yellow to red after predetermined intervals and loop indefinitely.
+Each light should be lit for the following durations:

+- Red light: 4000ms
+- Yellow light: 500ms
+- Greenlight: 3000ms

+You are free to exercise your creativity to style the appearance of the traffic light.